John S. R. Duncan: Career

 John Spenser Ritchie Duncan grew up in Dundee, the son of the minister of Dundee Parish Church.
 He was educated at the High School of Dundee and the University of Edinburgh where he read Hebrew and Arabic.
 At the outbreak of World War II he volunteered to be a fighter pilot but failed the Royal Air Force medical because he could not stand on one leg with his eyes shut without feeling giddy.
 He served with the Essex Regiment but "without pay whilst specially employed".
 In 1942–43 he held a temporary commission as bimbashi in the Sudan Defence Force.
 He then joined the Sudan Political Service, the civilian administration of Anglo-Egyptian Sudan, and was appointed assistant District Commissioner at En Nahud.
 In 1946 he was transferred to the Upper Nile province, first as assistant District Commissioner at Waat and in 1947–50 as District Commissioner at Fangak.
 During this time he learned the Nuer language and wrote a book on Nuer grammar.

-Duncan left Sudan when it became an independent state in 1956, and joined the Foreign Office, serving as Political Agent in Doha, as director of the then British Information Service in New York City, as Consul-General for the Sultanate of Muscat and Oman and as Minister in the British High Commission at Canberra.
+Duncan left Sudan when it became an independent state in 1956, and joined the Foreign Office, serving as Political Agent in Doha, as director of the then British Information Services in New York City, as Consul-General for the Sultanate of Muscat and Oman and as Minister in the British High Commission at Canberra.
 He was then appointed High Commissioner to Zambia 1971–74, Ambassador to Morocco 1975–78 and finally High Commissioner to The Bahamas 1978–81.